WHAT IS RISOGRAPH PRINTING?

 - Your artwork becomes a master.
 The riso reads each color in your file separately and burns it onto a thin paper-and-plastic stencil called a "master."
 One color, one master.

 - The master wraps around an ink drum.
-Each color has its own drum — a cylinder loaded with that color of soy-based ink.
+Each color has its own drum: a cylinder loaded with that color of soy-based ink.
 The drum spins, ink pushes through the open areas of the master, and ink hits the paper.

 - Paper runs through, color by color.
 Single-color print?
 One pass.
 Two colors?
 Swap drums and run the paper again.
 Every extra color is another pass through the machine.
+Some machines have two drums that can print two colors at once.
+Ours only has one.

 What does a riso print look like?